Aedes albopictus: Characteristics

 Such white-silvery scales can also be found on the tarsus, particularly on the hind legs that are commonly suspended in the air.
 The bases of tarsomeres I through IV have a ring of white scales, creating the appearance of white and black rings.
-On the fore legs and middle legs, only the first three tarsomeres have the ring of white scales, whereas tarsomere V on the hind legs is completely white.
+On the forelegs and middle legs, only the first three tarsomeres have the ring of white scales, whereas tarsomere V on the hind legs is completely white.
 The femur of each leg is also black with white scales on the end of the "knee".
 The femora of the middle legs do not feature a silver line on the base of the upper side, whereas, the femora on the hind legs have short white lines on base of the upper side.
 The tibiae are black on the base and have no white scales.

 The terga on segments II through VI of the abdomen are dark and have an almost triangular silvery-white marking on the base that is not aligned with the silvery bands of scales on the ventral side of the abdomen.
 The triangular marking and the silvery band are only aligned on abdominal segment VII.
 The transparent wings have white spots on the base of the costae.
 With older mosquito specimens, the scales could be partially worn off, making these characteristics not stand out as much.

 As with other members of the mosquito family, the female is equipped with an elongated proboscis that she uses to collect blood to feed her eggs.
 The Asian tiger mosquito has a rapid bite and an agility that allows it to escape most attempts by people to swat it.
 By contrast, the male member of the species primarily feeds on nectar and does not bite.